Applications for 2023/24 are now closed.

-- Candidates must be resident in Israel at the time of application and must continue to be resident in Israel until the beginning of the program in August.
+- Candidates must be residents of Israel at the time of application and must continue to be residents of Israel until the beginning of the program in August.
 Candidates working, residing, or studying outside of Israel are not eligible to apply.

 - Individuals who have applied on two occasions in the past and whose applications have not been accepted are not eligible to apply.

 - Candidates must be in good health.
 The applicant selected to receive the grant will be required to submit a Medical History and Examination Report before the grant can be activated.

 - Prior conviction or current indictment for a felony may result in disqualification.